liquity/dev/README.md

 ### Liquidation Logic

-The precise behavior of liquidations depends on the ICR of the Trove being liquidated and global system conditions:  the total collateral ratio (TCR) of the system, the size of the Stability Pool, etc.
+The precise behavior of liquidations depends on the ICR of the Trove being liquidated and global system conditions:  the total collateralization ratio (TCR) of the system, the size of the Stability Pool, etc.

 Here is the liquidation logic for a single Trove in Normal Mode and Recovery Mode.  `SP.LUSD` represents the LUSD in the Stability Pool.